Tarunjain012/NullAxis/README.md

 # NYC 311 Data Analytics Agent

-A chat-based analytics agent for analyzing NYC 311 service request data using LangGraph, DeepSeek, and DuckDB.
+A fully functional, LLM-powered analytics agent for the NYC 311 dataset.
+It uses DeepSeek to generate & repair SQL queries dynamically, LangGraph to orchestrate the agent workflow, and DuckDB for fast local analytics.
+Ask natural-language questions and get results + generated SQL instantly.

 ## Quick Start